The Tender Within the Tender: How Leadership Tone Shapes Commissioner Confidence

 Problem: Variable proactive strategy use across shifts.

-Action: Introduced weekly reflective huddles led by PBS champions.
+Action: Weekly reflective huddles led by PBS champions.

-Effect: Behaviours that can challenge reduced 43% on a rolling average.
+Effect: Behaviours that challenge reduced 43% rolling average.

 Assurance: Observations verify strategy use; learning shared in supervision.